TheSumppa/2D-ARPG/README.md

 # 2D-ARPG
 This is a game project for my studies.

-Powered by Comora by Aloïs Deniel
+Using Comora by Aloïs Deniel